 Why are they so harmful?
 What can be used instead?

 We are all too familiar with the sound of gas-powered leaf blowers and the smell of the fumes that are released.
-One problem with using gas leaf blowers is the noise and air pollution that upset neighbors.
-But there are even greater problems.
+Noise and air pollution upset neighbors and residents, however even greater problems exist.

 Gas-powered leaf blowers have a negative impact on the environment and climate.
-These machines release carbon monoxide, nitrous oxide, and carcinogenic hydrocarbons into the atmosphere, which impact your health, the health of lawncare workers, and the health of the planet.
-Along with the chemical pollution generated, the dust produced is also hazardous as it can contain mold, animal feces, heavy metals, and chemicals from herbicides and pesticides.
-Health issues that can result from exposure include lung cancer, asthma, and cardiovascular disease.
+These machines release carbon. monoxide, nitrous oxide, and carcinogenic hydrocarbons into the atmosphere, which impact your health, the health of lawncare workers, and the health of the planet.
+Along with the chemical pollution generated, the dust produced is also hazardous as it can contain mold, animal feces, heavy metals. and chemicals from herbicides and pesticides.
+Health issues that can result from exposure include lung cancer, asthma. and cardiovascular disease.
 Serious hearing problems, such as hearing loss and tinnitus, often result from the noise pollution produced as well.